-The bill amends RCW 74.09.830 to extend postpartum health care coverage for individuals in Washington state.
-It establishes that until June 30, 2026, postpartum persons with a countable income at or below 210 percent of the federal poverty level will receive health care coverage.
-The bill ensures that all individuals approved for pregnancy or postpartum coverage are continuously eligible for postpartum coverage for 12 months after the pregnancy ends, regardless of income changes.
-However, starting July 1, 2026, the eligibility period will be reduced to six months after the pregnancy ends.
+The bill amends RCW 74.09.830 to extend postpartum health care coverage in Washington state.
+It establishes that until June 30, 2026, postpartum individuals with a countable income at or below 210 percent of the federal poverty level will receive health care coverage.
+The bill ensures that all individuals approved for pregnancy or postpartum coverage are continuously eligible for postpartum coverage for six months after the end of their pregnancy, regardless of any changes in income during that period.
+Additionally, it mandates that health care coverage must be provided during this six-month period, as opposed to the previous twelve-month coverage.

 Substitute Bill: 74.09.830